taichi-dev/taichi/.github/ISSUE_TEMPLATE/document.md

 ---

 <!--
-Please describe any errors, ambiguities, and any areas that you think can be improved in the documentation.
+Please describe any errors, ambiguities, or other improvement opportunities that you can find in the documentation.
 -->